Tax Basics: A Beginners Guide to Taxes

 The IRC defines gross income as "income from whatever source derived."
 There are two types of income subject to taxation: earned income and unearned income.
 Earned income includes:

 - Unemployment benefits

 - Some noncash fringe benefits

-Taxable unearned income includes:
+Taxable unearned income may include:

 - Profit from the sale of assets

 - Rental income

 It is possible to reduce taxable income by contributing to a retirement account like a 401(k) or an IRA.

 The government allows the deduction of some types of expenses from a person's adjusted gross income, or gross income minus adjustments.
 A person can exclude some income from taxation by using a standard deduction amount based on the taxpayer's filing status or by itemizing certain types of expenses.
 Allowable itemized expenses can include mortgage interest, state and local taxes, charitable contributions, and medical expenses.

 If in Doubt, Get Informed: Contact a Tax Law Attorney